Vittor-Javidan/EarthLog/docs/tasks.md

 ## Customization

-- User must be able to select the colors he wants for each situation:
++ User must be able to select the colors he wants for each situation:
-    - background
+    + background
-    - onBackground
+    + onBackground
-    - primary
+    + primary
-    - onPrimary
+    + onPrimary
-    - secondary
+    + secondary
-    - onSecondary
+    + onSecondary
-    - terciary
+    + terciary
-    - onTerciary
+    + onTerciary
-    - onPressColorPrimary
+    + onPressColorPrimary
-    - confirm
+    + confirm
-    - onConfirm
+    + onConfirm
-    - modified
+    + modified
-    - onModified
+    + onModified

++ A input component must be created.
+    + it must have a place to type a value.
+    + it must have a button to confirm
+    + it must have a widget to fast color pick

++ A button to restore to default values.
++ Reset does not exit the settings
++ Optmize performance
++ Lock preview option.
++ Clean the style.

 ## Database